In Search of Possibilities of Hope

-Carl Kostyál is delighted to present an exhibition of new paintings by Iranian-born, New York-based artist Arghavan Khosravi.
+Carl Kostyál proudly presents In Search of Possibilities of Hope, a series of new paintings by New York-based Iranian artist Arghavan Khosravi.

 Arghavan Khosravi (b.
 1984, Tehran, Iran) lives and works in New York.
 She received her MFA at Rhode Island School of Design, and previously earned a BFA in Graphic Design from Tehran Azad University and an MFA in Illustration from the University of Tehran.